Skip to product information

 Human Bones in Archaeology by A. J. Stirland

-Regular price
+Regular price $11.50 NZD

-Regular price
+Regular price Sale price $11.50 NZD

 Shipping calculated at checkout.

 Environmental archaeology is is the study of the physical environment in which people lived and includes the study of soils, food sources and animal bones.
 It also includes the study of the people themselves, from their skeletal remains.
 This is known as physical anthropology and, like any other aspect of environmental archaeology, is very specialised.
 This book describes in simple terms the various procedures used by the specialist.
 The effects of different burial conditions and rituals on the bones are explained, and ways of excavation and treatment are suggested.
 The human skeleton is described, as are methods of recording and analysis.
 The effects of accident and disease on the skeleton are included, and examples from various groups of skeletons are discussed.
 The numerous illustrations show the reader what to look for, and a comprehensive reading list is included.
 About the author Dr Ann Stirland is a freelance consultant anthropologist and palaeopathologist who lectures to a wide range of audiences about her work and has studied many groups of skeletons.
-This 1999 Shire Publications Paperback is in good condition.

-ISBN: 9780747804123 SKU: 1268551 Note: Any image shown is from a stock photo and is not the actual book.
+Note: This image is from a stock photo and may differ from the actual cover.

 SKU: 1268551